ygdoksansekizdoksan/DREAM-TEAM-SPWA/README.md

+*For more information look at https://github.com/microsoftgraph/microsoft-graph-docs/issues/43*

 To download the file the contents from client side the '@microsoft.graph.downloadUrl' property can be used.
 First you must request files meta-data which includes the '@microsoft.graph.downloadUrl' property.
 The '@microsoft.graph.downloadUrl' provides a temporary authenticated url to download file contents.

-Wen requesting the '@microsoft.graph.downloadUrl' url DO NOT send any Authorisation headers.
+When requesting the '@microsoft.graph.downloadUrl' url DO NOT send any Authorisation headers.
 Sending Authorisation headers will cause a :

+1. CORS error when requesting from client

+2. 404 error when reqeusting from server

+*For more information at https://docs.microsoft.com/en-gb/onedrive/developer/rest-api/api/driveitem_get_content?view=odsp-graph-online*